pytask-dev/pytask/docs/source/how_to_guides/portability.md

 $ pytask lock clean
 ```

-This rewrites the lockfile with only the currently collected tasks and their current
-state values.
+This removes lockfile entries for tasks which are no longer collected.